 “It is not down in any map; true places never are.” — Herman Melville

 “A good traveler has no fixed plans and is not intent on arriving.” — Lao Tzu

 “For my part, I travel not to go anywhere but to go.
 I travel for travel’s sake.
 The great affair is to move.” — Robert Louis Stevenson

 “Travel is glamorous only in retrospect.” — Paul Theroux

 Oh, how true this is!

-The reality of travel–especially long-term travel like we have been experiencing for nearly 4 years as of the time that I’m writing this travel quotes blog post–is often stressful and physically uncomfortable, but so far, it has always been worth it.
+The reality of travel–especially long-term travel like what we have been experiencing for nearly 5 years as of the time that I’m updating this travel quotes blog post–is often stressful and physically uncomfortable, but so far, it has always been worth it.